waifu-motivator/waifu-motivator-plugin/README.md

 ### Idling

 Your *Waifu* likes spending time with you, and they will miss you when you are gone.
-When you go away, after some time your *Waifu* will show that they are waiting patiently for your return, or they got tired from waiting!
+When you go away, after some time your *Waifu* will show that they are waiting patiently for your return.
+It's either that, or they got tired from waiting!

 ![Waiting Waifu](screenshots/waifu_waiting.gif)